Oakland receives two Minor Leaguers in deal with Houston

 Kazmir can be a free agent after the season, and because he's been traded during this season, the Astros cannot extend him a qualifying offer, which means they will be unable to receive Draft-pick compensation if he signs elsewhere this offseason.

-Mengden was ranked No. 19 among Houston prospects by MLBPipeline.com.
-Nottingham was No. 22.
+Mengden, a right-handed pitcher, was ranked No. 19 among Houston prospects by MLBPipeline.com.
+Nottingham, a catcher, was No. 22.

-Jane Lee is a reporter for MLB.com.
-Read her blog, Major Lee-ague, follow her on Twitter @JaneMLB and listen to her podcast.
+Chandler Rome is an associate reporter for MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.